Here's What Steph Curry Said After The Warriors Beat The Nets

-Here's What Steph Curry Said After The Golden State Warriors Beat The Brooklyn Nets In Brooklyn On Tuesday Night
+Here's What Steph Curry Said After The Golden State Warriors Beat The Brooklyn Nets On Tuesday

 Steph Curry and the Golden State Warriors beat the Brooklyn Nets 117-99 on Tuesday night, and have a 12-2 record, which is the best in the entire NBA.

-Curry had 37 points, seven rebounds and five assists in the game and he spoke to the NBA on TNT crew afterwards.
+Curry had 37 points, seven rebounds and five assists in the game on Tuesday and he spoke to the NBA on TNT crew afterwards.

 "We're a good team," Curry said on TNT.
 "We're off to a great start, we're building our chemistry and our identity as a great defensive team that can also put the ball in the basket."